Education & Library

 In keeping with Goodspeed's mission to advance the understanding and appreciation of musical theatre and to develop the talent of artists, Goodspeed established The Max Showalter Center for Education in Musical Theatre in 2002.
 The Center encourages and nurtures musical theatre artists and students by providing a unique and comprehensive array of training and educational programs to serve both the national and local academic communities.
 Goodspeed is committed to the belief that arts education is a vital component of a well-rounded education and crucial for long-term audience development.
 Understanding this, Goodspeed’s education programs engage young people in the creative process of musical theatre, and by doing so, make the art form accessible to new generations of theatergoers.

 Dedicated to new musicals, the Goodspeed Institute is comprised of a number of educational initiatives that take place throughout the year.
 Click here to check a complete list of current classes and workshops.

 The Festival of New Musicals is a unique collaboration between emerging writers and students from The Hartt School at the University of Hartford and The Boston Conservatory.
-Three teams of writers and composers, joined by senior students from the schools, continue the development of new musicals through staged readings that are performed to the public on the Opera House stage.
+Three teams of writers and composers, joined by senior students from the schools, continue the development of new musicals through staged readings that are performed to the public on The Goodspeed stage.
 In addition to the book-in-hand readings, festival-goers are treated to a Symposium, break-out sessions, cabarets, and a Meet-the-Writers session.

 Since 2006, Goodspeed’s Arts Education Collaboration has provided access each year to nearly 800 underserved elementary, middle, and high school students to a musical theatre production and gives them a special “behind-the-scenes” look into the making of a show.
 Students immerse themselves in an educational program that includes in-school and out-of-school workshops, hands-on learning activities, access to Teacher Instructional Guides (Goodspeed’s education guide intended for teachers and influenced by state and national standards associated with the arts, language arts, and social studies), tickets to Goodspeed performances, student lunches, and bus transportation to and from East Haddam.